-Maintaining a perennial flower bed is an activity that can be quite simple or considerably more involved if gardening is an activity you enjoy.
-Confined to the bare minimum, maintaining a flower bed requires just a few minutes each week and maybe another hour or two once a month.
-A flower bed can be maintained perfectly well with this kind of approach.
+Maintaining a perennial flower bed is an activity that can be quite simple or considerably more involved, depending on whether gardening is an activity you enjoy and how much time you have to keep it properly maintained.
+Confined to the bare minimum for a small flower bed, maintaining it requires just a few minutes each week and maybe another hour or two once a month.
+A small flower bed can be maintained perfectly well with this kind of approach.

 Video of the Day